momonoski55555/momo_CoopMod/README.md

 <img width="2248" height="768" alt="mcmo" src="https://github.com/user-attachments/assets/5a068fe6-c790-4896-9a47-312b7f0293ad" />

-**Momo's Coop Mod**: this a campaign mod for medieval 2 aimed to make it possible to play campaign online with online battles without manually transferring save file between computers
+**Momo's Coop Mod**: this a campaign mod for medieval 2 aimed to make it possible to play campaign online with online battles without manually transferring save file between computers.

-Discord: coming soon
+Discord: coming soon.

 # **How to install**
 1. Open your Mod folder (e.g., mods/crusades).